eeditiones/edep/doc/zotero-cache.md

     - `Authorization: Bearer {apiKey}` (only if `$config:zotero-api-key` is non-empty)
     - `If-Modified-Since-Version: {libraryVersion}` (only when `libraryVersion > 0`)

+#### force full update

+To force a full update set the value of `libraryVersion` to 0 in meta.json.

+This will result in a complete update.

 ### Response (local API)
 ```json
 { "status": "ok", "updated": <int>, "libraryVersion": <int> }